zanderle/tutorial/en/html/README.md

 You need to follow these rules of _closing_ tags, and of _nesting_ elements - if you don't, the browser may not be able to interpret them properly and your page will display incorrectly.

-## Customize your template
+## Customize your webpage

-You can now have a little fun and try to customize your template!
+You can now have a little fun and try to customize your webpage!
 Here are a few useful tags for that:

 - `<h1>A heading</h1>` - for your most important heading
 - `<h2>A sub-heading</h2>` for a heading at the next level